mcgroarty/sl-chat-merge/DESIGN.md

 - **Directory Validation**: Requires `/logs` subdirectory in directories before processing (prevents accidental sync of wrong directories)
 - **Existence Check**: Only processes directories that actually exist on the file system
 - **Read-Only Protection**: Directories with `r` access mode are never modified - no files written, no directories created
+- **Malformed Timestamp Detection**: Stops immediately with verbose error if malformed timestamps are detected (may indicate new system files)
 - **Dry-Run Mode**: When enabled, performs all analysis and reports actions without making any file system modifications
 - **Change Detection**: Checks if files differ before writing
 - **Conservative Writes**: Only writes to destination when merged result actually differs from existing content